Illinois Horseback Riding Trails and Maps

 IL 30.7 mi Asphalt, Concrete, Crushed Stone

-The North Branch Trail follows the North Branch of the Chicago River over 20 miles through Cook County.
-The trail was originally a dirt path often used for horseback riding; though it’s now paved, an...
+Overview The North Branch Trail follows the North Branch of the Chicago River for 25.5 miles through Cook County.
+The trail was originally a dirt path often used for horseback riding; though it’s...

 The Rend Lake Bike Trail, in the heart of southern Illinois, goes around nearly half of the second-largest man-made lake in the state.
 Along the way, trail-goers will enjoy picturesque views of the...